-HMGP

-The HMGP assists in implementing long-term hazard mitigation measures following a Presidential disaster declaration.
-HMGP funding is generally 15% of the total amount of Federal assistance provided to a State, Territory, or federally recognized tribe following a major disaster declaration.
-If a State, Territory, or federally recognized tribe has an enhanced mitigation plan, the percentage rises to 20%.
+PDM FMA HMGP The HMGP assists in implementing The PDM grant program provides The FMA grant program provides long-term hazard mitigation funding for hazard mitigation planning funds for projects to reduce or measures following a Presidential and projects on an annual basis. eliminate the risk of flood damage disaster declaration.
+HMGP funding These funds are locally and nationally to buildings that are insured under is generally 15% of the total amount competitive.
+The amount of funding the National Flood Insurance of Federal assistance provided available annually depends on Program (NFIP).
+These funds are to a State, Territory, or federally appropriations by Congress. awarded on an annual basis through recognized tribe following a major State allocations that are based on disaster declaration.
+If a State, the number of NFIP policies in force.
+Territory, or federally recognized tribe has an enhanced mitigation plan, the percentage rises to 20%.
 These grant funds are competitive within the State receiving the allocation.